goplingal/Digital-signature-algorithm/README.md

 # Digital-signature-algorithm
-applications for creating, verifying and deleting digital signatures.
+Applications for creating, verifying and deleting digital signatures.